Cisco Compliance Audit

 - Review consolidated HTML dashboard for cross-device regressions.

-- Validate score movement and delta summary for each changed device.
+- Validate consolidated reports and remediation status for each changed device.

 Phase 4: Evidence and Governance Closure¶